A long-standing tradition

 Juried Art Exhibition

 For more than 50 years, the Griffin Museum of Science and Industry has hosted the nation’s longest continuously running exhibition of Black art.
-The Juried Art Exhibition is a pillar of the Museum’s Black Creativity program, which showcases African American achievement in a variety of scientific, artistic and technological fields.
+The Juried Art Exhibition is a pillar of the Museum’s Black Creativity program, which showcases Black achievement in a variety of scientific, artistic and technological fields.
 Each year, the Black Creativity Juried Art Exhibition presents more than 100 works of art from professional and emerging Black artists from throughout the U.S.

 Student experiences